shvyn22/FlexingTranslations/README.md

 # FlexingTranslations
-FlexingTranslations is an Android MVVM Compose sample application created for learning purposes only.\
+FlexingTranslations is an Android Compose sample application created for learning purposes only.\
 This application is based on [Fun translations API](https://funtranslations.com/api/).

 ## Screenshots